Vacuum Tube Manufacturing

 Acknowledgements and request for comments, photos, memorabilia etc.

 Much of the information collected here is a result of gracious and sharing individuals.
-If you can assist in expanding any information, please ask any member of IEEE to help you upload information here, or contact the IEEE History Committee - who will be ecstatic to assist. (or; e-mail David at firstname.lastname@example.org )
+If you can assist in expanding any information, please ask the IEEE History Committee or e-mail David Burger at firstname.lastname@example.org ) *** If you possess or have access to any photos of the San Carlos plant, please make contact to see if we can obtain permission to get that part of the Eimac story communicated here.. please...

 - Mr Dave L. Washburn of Fresno, CA